‘Streateries’ are thriving, but only in some parts of D.C. Now Bowser wants to expand them.

 Their appeal is palpable each weekend at Atlas Brew Works in Navy Yard, where there’s usually a wait for the first-come, first-seated tables down the block from Nationals Park.
-Atlas opened in April with plans for only a dozen outdoor seats.
-By summer, the restaurant, its landlord and the Capitol Riverfront Business Improvement District had closed a parking lane on Half Street SE, filling the space with 17 picnic tables.
+Atlas’s Navy Yard location, its second in D.C., opened in April with plans for only a dozen outdoor seats.
+By summer, the taproom and restaurant, its landlord and the Capitol Riverfront Business Improvement District had closed a parking lane on Half Street SE, filling the space with 17 picnic tables.

 “If we didn’t have the outdoor space, I don’t think we’d be surviving,” said Atlas founder and chief executive Justin Cox.
 “A lot of people live in small apartments or houses, so being able to socialize outdoors is attractive.”